 Outside of work, I share my energy among my many passions.
 I enjoy letterpress printing and bookmaking, woodworking and old cars, mainly vintage SAABs.
-I serve on the boards of the Center for Book Arts (NYC), the Saint Louis Hillel (STL), I'm also the new president of the Vintage Saab Club of North America.
-Currently I also serve as the treasurer of Ramah Darom, a regional, educational Jewish summer camp located in Northern Georgia.
+I serve on the boards of the Center for Book Arts (NYC), the Saint Louis Hillel (STL), I'm also the President of the Vintage Saab Club of North America and the treasurer of Ramah Darom, a regional, educational Jewish summer camp located in Northern Georgia.

 I love a good vintage car rally on a Sunday!